braymaekers/ngdw-etl/ETL_TO_DO.md

 * Making sure it leaves a good trace when something goes wrong
 * Making the log more debuggable
 * specific key words needed for the monitoring tool

+`14.
+Ellis said Hitachi could use the format (e.g., keywords like ERROR, WARNING or INFORMATION) provided by HKEX to configure Pentaho so that the file log produced by PDI would conform to the syntax recognizable by BMC Patrol for monitoring.
+It should be sufficient for BMC Patrol to monitor file logs (no need to monitoring PDI Logging Tables).`

 ## Updating ETL framework scripts to shell